gilmoregrills/cloud-computing/cwk-1/README.md

 #Cloud Computing - Coursework 1

+#apiTimer

 First, enter the "npm install" command to install any dependencies.

 Then just enter "node apiTimer.js" to execute.

-To change the API url, rate limit, or number of requests, just modify the variables at the top of the file.
+To change the API url, rate limit, or number of requests to make, just modify the variables at the top of the file.

-Anything else should be explained by comments/in the report.
+#instTimer

+As usual, chmod to make it runnable, execute with ./instTimer.sh